Kavi-ya/Web-Radio/README.md

 # Web Radio Project

 This project demonstrates how to create a simple web radio streaming application using an **ESP32** that connects to a Wi-Fi network and plays MP3 audio streams.
 It uses the **MAX98357A** I2S audio amplifier module to output audio.
-The ESP32 is used to stream audio from an internet radio station and send it to the MAX98357A via I2S protocol.

 ## Features